How Does Project Cupid Work? Here’s How to Get a Marriage License During Covid-19 in NYC

 4. Get married in New York and sign the marriage license

-After your virtual Zoom ceremony or in-person marriage ceremony, your officiant and witness(es) will need to sign the license, and you will need to upload the signed license back in the nyc.gov/cupid portal.
+After your in-person marriage ceremony, your officiant and witness(es) will need to sign the license, and you will need to upload the signed license back in the nyc.gov/cupid portal.
 Here’s a visual guide on how to complete a NYC marriage license.
 You will receive a confirmation email once you have successfully uploaded your completed license.
 If you do not receive a confirmation, you can also email the completed license to VMLreturns@cityclerk.nyc.gov.
 Congrats, you are married!
 You should receive your marriage certificate within 4 weeks.

 Need to get married asap?